Agoric/agoric-sdk/packages/SwingSet/docs/virtual-objects.md

   console.log(`count is ${incr.getCount()`); // "count is 1"
 ```

-Additional important details:
+## Additional Details

 - The set of state properties is completely determined by the named enumerable properties of the object that `init` returns.
 State properties cannot thereafter be added or removed from the instance.
-Currently there is no requirement that all instances of a given kind have the same set of properties, but code authors should not rely on this as such enforcement may be added in the future.
+Currently there is no requirement that all instances of a given kind have the same set of properties, but code authors should not rely on this as such enforcement may be added in the future (and `options.stateShape` provides a way to opt-in to such enforcement.

 - The values a state property may take are limited to things that are serializable and which may be hardened (and, in fact, _are_ hardened and serialized the moment they are assigned).
 You can replace the value of a state property, but you cannot mutate it.
 In other words, you can do things like: